3 WAITANGI DAY

-Eddie Durie’s hope that a ‘new beginning’ might dawn upon the Crown’s relationship with Maori was well stated and shared by all Maori who looked to the Treaty of Waitangi for guidance, knowing full well that its potential for providing restorative justice lay entirely in the hands of the government, as the 1989 Crown Principles had demonstrated.
+The Chairman of the Waitangi Tribunal, Sir Eddie Durie, spoke of the 1990 celebrations representing a ‘new beginning’.
+He was referring to the Crown’s relationship with Maori, emphasising the importance of the Treaty of Waitangi, a view – or hope – shared by all Maori who continued to look to the Treaty of Waitangi for guidance.
+However, Māori knew full well that the Treaty’s potential for providing restorative justice lay entirely in the hands of the government, as the distorted 1989 Crown Principles had demonstrated.

 The flagpole, Treaty Grounds, Waitangi.